coolatom/coolatom/README.md

 	<br />I'm interested in IT, modern technology, a bit of comics, a bit of anime, retro video games and freehand drawing.
 	<br />I hope my work makes the world a better place!</blockquote>

-<big>2. :hammer_and_wrench: I’m currently working on:</big>
+<big>2. 🛠️ I’m currently working on:</big>
-	<blockquote>:pager: chatapp on React, Node.js and Socket.io.
+	<blockquote>📟 chatapp on React, Node.js and Socket.io.
-	<br />:man_artist: Next, I plan to develop a chatbot that will create canvas designs for WordPress.
+	<br />👨‍🎨 Next, I plan to develop a chatbot that will create canvas designs for WordPress.
-	<br />:genie_man: I want to create an assistant for quick setup in applications, on websites, for e-mail, etc.</blockquote>
+	<br />🧞‍♂️ I want to create an assistant for quick setup in applications, on websites, for e-mail, etc.</blockquote>

 <big>3.	👨‍🎓 I’m currently learning:</big>
 	<blockquote>JavaScript, React & Redux, MongoDB, Node.js, Next.js.